top of page

 How to Apply Self-Leveling Underlayment on Plywood Subfloors

-Alright, here’s the deal.
 Foam shower pans are awesome when the floor is actually level.
-But if your plywood subfloor is out of whack even a little bit, that foam pan is going to follow whatever the floor is doing.
-And then you’ve got water trying to run somewhere other than the drain, and you’re standing there wondering why your “pre-sloped pan” is acting like a bird bath.
+But if your plywood subfloor is out of level, that foam pan will follow whatever the floor is doing.
+And then you might be standing there wondering why your “pre-sloped pan” is acting like a bird bath.

-So in this one, I’m putting self-leveling underlayment (SLU) over a plywood subfloor because I’m installing an RSS (Revolutionary Shower Systems) foam pan.
-I’m not sponsored by RSS.
-I just like supporting smaller companies that are doing good work.
-The big point today is this: self-leveling on plywood is not the same as self-leveling on a concrete slab, and if you treat it the same, you can make a mess real fast.
+In this case, I’m installing a self-leveling underlayment (SLU) over a plywood subfloor because I’m installing a foam pan.
+The key point today is this: self-leveling on plywood is not the same as self-leveling on a concrete slab, and if you treat them the same, you may experience failure.

 I’m going to walk you through exactly how I prep, dam, prime, staple lath, calculate how many bags I need, mix it, and pour it.
 I’ll also tell you what I’m watching for so the leveler doesn’t disappear under a wall or run into the next room like soup.